yokattana/conway/Readme.txt

 Benchmarks results
 ------------------

 In seconds.
-Obtained by using  sleep <command> on a FreeBSD Linode instance as well as a Skylake i5 machine running Windows 10 with the Windows Subsystem for Linux.
+Obtained by using  time <command>  on a FreeBSD Linode instance as well as a Skylake i5 machine running Windows 10 with the Windows Subsystem for Linux.